jakkes/python-linq/docs/docs/intersect.md

         - Return type must be `Hashable`.
     - __Default__: Uses the elements as is.
         - `key = lambda x: x`
     - __Note__: If two objects' keys are equal but the objects are not equal, the first object in the sequence is used.
 Thus, __specifying a key should only be done when certain that two equal keys imply two equal objects__.
+If this is not the case, use with caution.

 Raises
 ------